-2. When referring to programming or batch files a token often refers to a segment or portion of a much larger piece of data.
-For example the date: 09/02/2007 could be broken into tokens: 09, 02, and 2007.
-Once these tokens have been gathered the programmer can use only portions of the data they want, for example, in the case of the date only the day and not the month or year.
+2. When referring to programming or batch files, a token often refers to a portion of a much larger piece of data.
+For example, the date: 12/06/2016 could be broken into tokens: 12, 06, and 2016.
+Once these tokens have been gathered, the programmer may use only the portions they want.
+In the case of the date example, they could use only the day and not the month or year.